safal20/chatbotApi/Readme.md

 ```
 The server is now ready.
 We can test this by sending a POST request to the server url at the path /api/chat/

+***

-These can be restarted using the commands
+Nginx and uWSGI services can be restarted using the commands
 ```sh
 sudo systemctl restart uwsgi.service sudo service nginx restart